Secret Avengers: Volume 2

 Director Daisy Johnson gave Nick Fury, Hawkeye, and Black Widow the Protocol D which is the assassination of the A.I.M.
 Scientist Supreme.
-Hulk was recruited to help with the mission when A.I.M. duplicates the technology of the Iron Patriot Armor to create an army of sentient drones that A.I.M. would use to incriminate the United States in numerous international attacks.
+Hulk was recruited to help with the mission when A.I.M. duplicates the technology of the Iron Patriot armor to create an army of sentient drones that A.I.M. would use to incriminate the United States in numerous international attacks.
 Hulk was able to destroy the Iron Patriot drones that were attacking Iran.
 Meanwhile, Phil Coulson talks to War Machine about the Iron Patriot armor.

-The Secret Avengers raided A.I.M.
+The Secret Avengers raid A.I.M.
 Island and seemingly killed Andrew Forson.
 Daisy Johnson ended up suspended for breaking protocol and Maria Hill is put in charge of S.H.I.E.L.D. again.
 As Andrew Forson was revealed to be alive all along, the news of A.I.M. being a new permanent member of the Security Council is known.

 Using holographic communication, S.H.I.E.L.D. hacked into A.I.M.'s network and allowed Rhodes to talk to the suits, who recognized him as "the Pilot", along Tony Stark being "the Maker".
 Rhodey managed to make the Iron Patriot army understand their actions of abruptly attacking tactical points of enemies of the US was unacceptable, and stated he could teach them better if he could show them, for what the androids sent Rhodes a different version of Iron Patriot armor.

-MODOK Superior and some rogue A.I.M.
-Agents allied with S.H.I.E.L.D. in order to make a deal to take down Andrew Forson.

 After the mission goes south and Mockingbird is left stranded on A.I.M.
 Island, Taskmaster works undercover to free her.
 But when he gets the chance to get her off the island, she doesn't respond to anything he says until both are captured.
-Later while being interrogated, Taskmaster is shot and seemingly killed by Mockingbird who is now under the control of Andrew Forsen.
+Later while being interrogated, Taskmaster is shot and seemingly killed by Mockingbird who is now under the control of Andrew Forson.

-Andrew Forson revealed that Mockingbird was secretly working for Forson years ago, and that he used Mockingbird to "get Victorius out of the way" so that he could take over the Cult of Entropy.